-Door to Door minibus service starts in Tennant Creek
+Door to Door - Wheelchair Accessible - minibus service in Tennant Creek

-Tennant Creek Transport has announced the commencement of a door-to-door minibus service to start on the 20th of March.
+Tennant Creek Transport started a door-to-door minibus service on the 20th of March 2018.

 "Ever since we started the town service there have been some people who would prefer a service that takes them directly to their destination." said service Convenor Georgina Bracken, "Well this is the service for them".

-Service planner David Denmark explained that the service would also be a boon to many people with disabilities who also have difficulty getting to the town service bus stops.
+The wheelchair Door to Door service is a boon to many people with disabilities who also have difficulty getting to the town service bus stops.
 "The bus we use is wheelchair accessible and can pick people up at their homes and take them right to the door of their destination", he explained.

 Tennant Creek residents are now enjoying a new bus service which is running five days a week throughout the town.
 The service is the first of its kind in Tennant Creek and started just as the town’s only taxi suspended its operations.

 In 2012 a report published by NTCOSS highlighted the problems some Tennant Creek residents have in getting around town and accessing essential services such as shopping, the hospital and other services in the centre of town.

 In response a bunch of dedicated residents formed a non-profit transport group Tennant Creek Transport (TCT).

 The group spent nearly two years trying to set up a bus service assisted by a grant from the Centrecorp Foundation and support from local agencies and Tennant Creek Advisory Board.
 In 2014 TCT engaged a transport worker, Charlie Richardson, to apply for approval to run a public bus service and to find and train some drivers.
 Charlie finished his work in July having set up the town’s first bus service.

 The work was then taken over by the two new drivers who have achieved endorsement by the NT Department of Transport and a very hard working committee.
 Lead by Convenor Georgina Bracken, the group continues to manage the day to day tasks involved in running a bus service.